How To Evaluate Your Software Project Success

 Several businesses track data merely since they always have, which results in excess of dubious KPIs.
 We advise keeping an eye on just a few critical metrics that are most pertinent to your goal.
 If you can’t use that specific KPI to make strategic decisions, that might be an indicator it’s not crucial to measure.
 Don’t spend too much effort tracking things that are not unhelpful.
 The more metrics you follow, the longer it takes to report on them.
 Having mountains of data can make it harder to sort out what’s vital and what’s not.

-Here are five categories with sample KPIs for software development evaluation we deemed necessary.
+Here are 7 categories with sample KPIs for software development evaluation we deemed necessary.
 You might not need all these metrics, but hopefully, they can give you ideas on how to generate better ways to manage your projects.
 Keep in mind that all parties should agree upon metrics before starting a project.

+When it comes to financial matters, it’s essential to measure the profits that software can bring to your business.
 This section concentrates on metrics that can measure the influence of the projects on the bottom line of businesses:

 - Customer acquisition rate